mfahampshire/mfahampshire/README.md

-I run one part of DevRel (everything aside from node operation) and do integrations for the mixnet project Nym.
+I am one half of DevRel (developer focussed aspects - node operation is maintained by the other half of the team) and do integrations for the mixnet project Nym.

 Current work centers around:
 - Maintaining the [Nym docs](https://nym.com/docs)